 a) This measurement provides the number of GTP data PDUs on the N3 interface which have been generated by the GTP-U protocol entity on the N3 interface.
+The measurement can be split into subcounters per NSI identifier (S-NSSAI).

 b) CC